tsurdilo/my-temporal-dockercompose/README.md

 * Postgresql for persistence
 * PgAdmin
-* OpenSearch / Elasticsearch for advanced visibility
+* Postgresql for advanced visibility
 * Temporal server with each role in own container (note there are two frontend services)
 * Temporal Web UI
 * Prometheus